US Government Books for Kids

 Beginning with government workers like firefighters and garbage collectors, and moving up through local government to the national stage, this book explains that the people in government work the voter.

-The Little Book of Presidential Elections by Laurie Friedman
+The Little Book of Presidential Elections by Zack Bush and Laurie Friedman

 With this easy to understand picture book, the most important election in the United States of America will make sense.